Hartley oscillator: History

 The Hartley oscillator was invented by Hartley while he was working for the Research Laboratory of the Western Electric Company.
 Hartley invented and patented the design in 1915 while overseeing Bell System's transatlantic radiotelephone tests; it was awarded patent number 1,356,763 on October 26, 1920.
-Note that the basic schematic shown below labeled "Common-drain Hartley circuit" is essentially the same as in the patent drawing, except that the tube is replaced by a JFET, and that the battery for a negative grid bias is not needed.

-In 1946 Hartley was awarded the IRE medal of honor "For his early work on oscillating circuits employing triode tubes and likewise for his early recognition and clear exposition of the fundamental relationship between the total amount of information which may be transmitted over a transmission system of limited band-width and the time required."(The second half of the citation refers to Hartley's work in information theory which largely paralleled Harry Nyquist.)
+In 1946 Hartley was awarded the Institute of Radio Engineers Medal of Honor "for his early work on oscillating circuits employing triode tubes" and for his work in information theory (which largely paralleled Harry Nyquist) about "the fundamental relationship between the total amount of information which may be transmitted over a transmission system of limited band-width and the time required."

 Operation

 The Hartley oscillator is distinguished by a tank circuit consisting of two series-connected coils (or, often, a tapped coil) in parallel with a capacitor, with an amplifier between the relatively high impedance across the entire LC tank and the relatively low voltage/high current point between the coils.
-The original 1915 version used a triode as the amplifying device in common plate (cathode follower) configuration, with three batteries, and separate adjustable coils.
-The simplified circuit shown to the right uses a JFET (in common-drain configuration), an LC tank circuit (here the single winding is tapped) and a single battery.
+The original 1915 version used a triode as the amplifying device in common cathode configuration, with three batteries, and separate adjustable coils.
+The simplified common-drain JFET circuit diagram uses an LC tank (here the single winding is tapped) and a single battery, but is otherwise essentially the same as the patent drawing.
 The circuit illustrates the Hartley oscillator operation: